forensicanalysis/artifactcollector/docs/readme-template.md

 ## Contact

 For feedback, questions and discussions you can use the [Open Source DFIR Slack](https://github.com/open-source-dfir/slack).
-[How to get an invite](https://github.com/google/timesketch/blob/master/docs/Community-Guide.md).

 ## Acknowledgment